KenKundert/emborg/doc/commands.rst

 Restore
 -------

-This command is very similar to the extract command except that it is meant to be run in place.
-Thus, the paths given are converted to absolute paths and then the borg extract command is run from the root directory (/) so that the existing files are replaced by the extracted files.
+This command is very similar to the :ref:`extract <extract>` command except that it is meant to be run in place.
+Thus, the paths given are converted to absolute paths and then the borg :ref:`extract <extract>` command is run from the root directory (/) so that the existing files are replaced by the extracted files.

 For example, the following commands restore your .bashrc file::

-    cd ~
+   > cd ~
-    emborg restore .bashrc
+   > emborg restore .bashrc

 .. _settings: